This article is about finding the best WordPress control panels, something that helps you host WordPress on your own servers (such as VPS servers).

 - It can take a while for some (important) new features to develop, such as a renewed back-up functionality that just came out of beta.

-- GridPane may be expensive if you manage a handful of site, and higher-level plans have a steep jump in price.
+- GridPane is very expensive if you manage just a handful of sites or servers, and higher-level plans have a very steep jump in price.

 - In very rare cases, I encountered 504 errors with some of my sites hosted on GridPane.